VelocityPowered/CrossStitch/README.md

 ## Installation

+Download the mod from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/crossstitch) or from the releases section here.

 CrossStitch needs to be installed on the Fabric server itself - Velocity supports CrossStitch as of Velocity 1.1.2.